This is Our Story

-At Hunnelle Kari, we like to practice what I learned as a child in the Philippines by creating products that last and function well and durably, products that helps the person, who spent their well earned money, purchasing our well thought out and lovingly made creations.
+At Hunnelle Kari, we like to practice what I learned as a child in the Philippines by creating products with style and durability that last longer than a season.
+Products that help the person, who spent their hard earned money on our well thoughtout and lovingly made creations.
 We love for our products to be aesthetically pleasing but we would also like for them to be utilized for years to come.

 We DO NOT want to be part of the problem that is fast fashion, which create products that often last long enough for the first wash or which styles are only good for one season.
 Our products are not only pretty, they are timeless and durable.

 I grew up playing with toys that my mother made for me and my brothers.
 Whether that was a playhouse she made out of a refrigerator box or a soft doll my mother had sewn, my brothers and I enjoyed playing with many homemade toys as children.

 One year, my brother Taylor, who was only 5 at the time asked my parents for a horse for Christmas.
 Of course my parents couldn't afford a real horse, so my mother got creative and made my brother a stick horse.
 My mother was so excited weeks before Christmas thinking how happy Taylor will be when he finally opens his present and sees his stick horse.
 My mother had sewn the stick horse head using faux fur and buttons for the eyes.
 My parents bought Taylor a toy rifle, a cowboy hat, and boots too to go with his stick horse since Taylor was going through his cowboys and Indians phase.